 Hello everyone!
 My name is Robert Viera ’23 and I’m from Ware, Massachusetts.
-I’m a sophomore undergraduate psychology major here at Clarkson University.
+I’m an undergraduate psychology major here at Clarkson University.
 If you are a prospective student considering Clarkson or a current Clarkson student thinking about changing your major, I hope this blog can be of use to you!
 Today I’ll be sharing with you some of my favorite things about my academic experience.

 Before I jump in, some of you may be wondering, “What exactly is psychology?”
 Well, psychology is the study of mind and behavior — from exploring the activity of individual brain cells to the complex interactions between individuals and our society.
 It explores the nature and causes of abnormalities in the search for effective treatments to relieve people’s chronic mental health suffering.